So you want to get motivated to write.

 It took me a little while to start writing again after that flash fiction competition.

-The trick is to know how to handle feeling demotivated so instead of losing a week or month’s worth of writing time, like I did, you get yourself going, get yourself writing and forget what problem is.
+Whether you’re a novelist, blogger, or freelance writer, the trick is to know how to handle feeling demotivated.
+Instead of losing a week or a month’s worth of writing time, take action.

 Join over 15,000 writers today